qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 reproduce, so both must answer the same.
 The row guards the arithmetic against drift; it is not a measure.

+### signal-type-collectable - a guard, no proof row

+A signal instance remembers the type of its source, and a signal instance is not tracked by the collector.
+A class that keeps one of its own bound signals, `Holder.saved = Holder().fired`, is then a cycle whose last edge, signal to class, only the record knows about: held strongly, the class is never freed.
+The test drops the class, collects, and expects its weak reference dead.
+A strong reference fails it; so does nothing on a build with a GIL, where the pointer is raw.
+There is no `proof-*` row: a reference is not a bit that can be cleared.

+The use-after-free the weak reference also closes has no test here.
+Every read of the type sits behind a check that the source is alive, so one thread cannot reach a dead type; the race is between that check and the read, and there is no failpoint in that gap.
+See "A signal instance remembers its type weakly" in the free-threading notes.

+### capsule-method-owns-instance, capsule-access-no-leak - guards, no proof row

+G80: a QtRemoteObjects source keeps a bound slot, `method = source.reset`, and drops the object.
+The first test expects the object alive under the method and gone with it, then keeps the method in the instance dictionary and expects the cycle collected, then assigns `method.__module__` and expects the object still alive.
+The second checks a slot, two properties and a POD field once, then reads and sets them 10000 times each and expects less than 50 kB left in `tracemalloc`.

+Without the fix the first test finds the object freed and the second 80 bytes per slot access.
+A capsule that holds the instance fails the cycle, a function that holds it as `__module__` the assignment.
+Both skip on a build with a GIL, which keeps the old code, and on a build without QtRemoteObjects.
+See "A capsule method owns its instance" in the free-threading notes.

+### source-property-copy, proof-source-property-copy

+G84: a QtRemoteObjects source's getter parks at `source-property-after-read`, the value read but not yet converted, and the main thread sets the property.
+The getter must return the value it read.
+The test sets the property once first, so the instance's list no longer shares its data with the type's and the setter writes into the element the getter reads. `proof-source-property-copy` clears `SourcePropertyCopy` and expects the getter to return the later value.
+Skips on a build with a GIL and on one without QtRemoteObjects.
+See "A source's property is read as a copy" in the free-threading notes.

+### source-property-missing - a guard, no proof row

+G85: a source whose `__PROPERTIES__` was deleted, or replaced by an integer, is read and set.
+Both must raise `RuntimeError`; before the fix they locked or dereferenced a null list.
+It runs in a child process, since a regression crashes.
+Skips like the one above.
+See "A source's property is read as a copy" in the free-threading notes.

 ### lease-snapshot, proof-lease-snapshot

 B5-1: C++ deletes an object while a lease on it is out, and